Linuxfabrik/monitoring-plugins/check-plugins/mysql-perf-metrics/README.md

   --defaults-group DEFAULTS_GROUP
                         Group/section to read from in the cnf file.
-Default: client
+Default: client --ignore-innodb-snapshot-isolation
+                        Suppress the warning about `innodb_snapshot_isolation`
+                        being `OFF` under `REPEATABLE-READ`.
+Use it where an application connecting to this server cannot retry a transaction that was rolled back with error 1020, so the admin has no way to turn the variable on.
+Default:
+                        False
   --no-perfdata         Suppress the performance data section from the output.
                         The status message and the exit code are unaffected, so alerting keeps working while trending data is